Meet our Champions

 Michael Ukwuru (The Federal Polytechnic Idah, Nigeria)

-Michael Ukwuru has a PhD in Food Microbiology and was the former Head of the Department of Food Science and Technology at the The Federal Polytechnic Idah, Nigeria.
-He was ranked as the number one researcher in his institution in 2022 and 2023 in the World Scientists and University Rankings by the AD Scientific Index.
-He is an active member of the Microbiology Society, as a member of the Building Communities Committee and the Microbiology Today Editorial Board.
-Michael has a wide international research network and is a mentor to many early career scientists.
-His research areas are food microbiology, food fermentation technology, food safety and quality management systems, and bioprocessing.
-Passionate about fostering positive change, he became a Society Champion to catalyse innovation and bridge gaps in our rapidly evolving world.
+I have a PhD in Food Microbiology and am the former Head of the Department of Food Science and Technology at the The Federal Polytechnic Idah, Nigeria.
+I am an active member of the Microbiology Society, as a member of the Building Communities Committee.
+I have a wide international research network and am a mentor to many early career scientists.
+My research areas are food microbiology, food fermentation technology, food safety and quality management systems and bioprocessing.
+Passionate about fostering positive change, I became a Society Champion to catalyse innovation and bridge gaps in our rapidly evolving world.

 -